 The Zoning Lot is bisected by a zoning district boundary which results in its eastern 72.7 percent being zoned R10A and its western 27.3 percent being zoned R8B.
 Because the Zoning Lot predates the adoption of this zoning district boundary in 1984, it is entitled as a matter of right to utilize the zoning floor area averaging methodology provided in ZRCNY Sec.
 77-22.
-Revised May 13, 2008
+Revised July 8, 2008

 Accordingly, there is more than sufficient zoning floor area to support the location of the New Building almost entirely on the RBB portion of the Zoning Lot.
 The existing and proposed distribution of zoning floor area across the Zoning Lot can be summarized as follows.
 The maximum permitted FAR over the Zoning Lot is FAR 8.36 but it is developed to only FAR 2.25.
 Expressed as zoning floor area rather than FAR, the Zoning Lot's maximum permissible zoning floor area is 144,510.96 zsf and its existing zoning floor area is 38,838.10 zsf.
 The Application calls for the demolition of the existing community house, which contains 11,078.90 zsf.
-The Synagogue and Parsonage to remain on the Zoning Lot contain 27,759.2 zsf, leaving 116,751.76 zsf available for development anywhere on the Zoning Lot.
-The New Building will contain 42,406.35 zsf, which when combined with the remaining Synagogue and Parsonage on the Zoning Lot result in a total new zoning square footage of 70,165.55 zsf, or FAR 4.06, which is less than half the Zoning Lot's permitted zoning floor area.
+The Synagogue and Parsonage to remain on the Zoning Lot.
+The New Building will contain 42,406.35 zsf, which when combined with the remaining Synagogue and Parsonage on the Zoning Lot's permitted zoning floor area.
 The resulting net increase in zoning floor area attributable to approval of this Application is 31,327.45 zsf, or 27.3 percent of the Zoning Lot's available air rights after demolition of the Existing Community House.

 The compliance of the existing and proposed conditions with the remaining bulk regulations across the Zoning Lot can be summarized as follows.
 The Existing Community House's building height (and streetwall height) is 52'-9 3/4" to top of its parapet.
 The New Building will have a streetwall height of 95'-1" to the top of its parapet and a building height of 105'-10" to the top of the highest occupied floor.
 There are conflicts with other bulk regulations which result in the following noncompliances: (1) R10A and R8B lot coverage exceedances per ZRCNY Sec.
 24-11/77-24; (2) R10A and R8B rear yard exceedances for the third and fourth floors per ZRCNY Sec.
 24-36; (3) R8B setback exceedance per ZRCNY Sec.
-633; (4) R10A Revised May 13, 2008 and R8B base and building height exceedances per ZRCNY Sec.
+633; (4) R10A Revised July 8, 2008 and R8B base and building height exceedances per ZRCNY Sec.
 633; and (5) R8B rear setback exceedance per ZRCNY Sec.
 663.